APJ Psychological Consulting

 Annabel Poate-Joyner, Consultant Clinical Psychologist, has worked extensively with police officers since 1998 providing specialist psychological assessment and therapy, individual and management coaching, support and supervision, and specialist Occupational Health & Wellbeing services.

-Like everybody and anybody, police officers and other emergency services personnel may experience relationship, family and interpersonal problems, medical problems, disability, bereavement, money worries, work-place stresses and major life events, which may result in mood problems, relationship and work-related difficulties, and the normal range of common mental health issues.
+Police officers and other emergency services personnel may experience relationship, family and interpersonal problems, medical problems, disability, bereavement, money worries, work-place stresses and major life events, which may result in mood problems, relationship and work-related difficulties, and the normal range of common mental health issues as anyone else.

 However, trained professionals in public service may also face repreated exposure to potentially traumatising and hazardous situations in the line of their work, including the threat or actual injury, disability and death to themselves and others.